 Did the MPO use the UPWP Budget Table template provided by the Central Office for Funding Source Budget Table?

-No At the time of the preliminary submittal, the latest UPWP Budget Table was not provided but the latest UPWP Budge
+١o At the time of the preliminary submittal, the latest UPWP Budget Table was not provided but the latest UPWP Budget e is now included for the final UPWP.

 Total Year 1 contract amounts: